 Most reproductive surgery is minimally invasive—resulting in no or small incisions—and can be performed through an endoscope on an outpatient basis.
 An endoscope involves the use of either a laparoscope (a small telescope inserted into the abdominal wall) or a hysteroscope (a small telescope inserted within the uterine cavity).
 Minimally invasive surgery is often associated with less pain than traditional surgery and allows patients to return home the same day.

-Dr. Jarrett is experienced and trained to perform the following pelvic or reproductive surgeries:
+Dr. Jarrett and Dr. Provost are experienced and trained to perform the following pelvic or reproductive surgeries:

 This procedure corrects the blockage or scarring of the fallopian tube(s), which can hinder the sperm and egg from reaching one another in order for fertilization to occur.
 This is often referred to as tubal infertility.
 Blockage or scarring may occur as a result of a previous pelvic infection, inflammation including endometriosis and previous pelvic surgery.